Does Medical Marijuana Hold Promise for Dementia Patients?

 Traditional Dementia and Alzheimer’s Treatments

-Family members and caretakers can modify a person’s environment by lowering the likelihood that something might trigger unwanted behavior.
+Family members and caretakers can modify a person’s environment by lowering the likelihood that something might trigger unwanted reactions.
 Other times, these issues are impossible to avoid.
 Alzheimer’s and dementia patients living in managed care facilities have little if any control over their environment.

 Marijuana and the Brain